ceej989/BBLG/documentation/Design.md

         * Total Teams (16 is max)
         * Max players per team (15 max for each team 5v5, 10 max for 4v4, 6 for 3v3)
         * Adding players
+        * Foul counter (how many fouls a team can have before free throws)
-    * Score Keeper: created by league manager and manages scores for live games
+    * Score Keeper: created by league manager and manages stats for live games
+      * Can record the following:
+        * Points
+        * Rebounds
+        * Assists
+        * Fouls (NOTE: IF TOTAL TEAM FOULS reaches League Manager limit, notification to scorekeepers that opposing team now gets to shoot free throws)
+        * Turnovers
+        * Steals
+        * Blocks
+        * Free Throws Made
+        * Free Throws Attempted
     * Viewers: can see live game stats as well as historical stats
 * League/tournament managers would create teams and assign players to team rosters
   * Based on authenticated users and their privs, they can create and manage teams accordingly